eth-protocol-fellows/cohort-one/notes/j-cook/networking_notes.md

 ## Ethereum networking beyond the merge

 The first critical thing to understand is that post-merge, node operators will run two ethereum clients in parallel: an execution client and a consensus client.
-The execution client is an existing "eth1" client like geth that will interface with the existing mainnet, although with the consensus and block gossip functionality removed.
+The execution client is an existing mainnet client (e.g. geth, nethermind...) that will interface with the existing Ethereum network, although with the consensus and block gossip functionality removed.
 The EVM, validator deposit contract and block production will all still live on the execution layer and be controlled by the execution client.
-The exe-client will still manage the transaction gossip and transaction mempool, including bundling transactions into blocks.
-Those blocks will then be called up to the consensus layer for validation by function calls originating at the consensus client.
-State and history sync will still be managed by the execution client.
-This requires the current Ethereum mainnet's P2P layer to persist beyond the merge to support the execution layer.
+State and history sync and the transaction mempool will also remain in the domain of the execution client.
+Responsibility for bundling transactions into blocks also stays with the execution client.
+However, post-merge the relevant function calls for creating and validating blocks will originate at the consensus client.
+This requires the current Ethereum mainnet's p2p layer to persist beyond the merge to support the execution layer, a local connection between the execution and consensus clients, and a separate consensus p2p layer.

+The execution p2p layer will remain the same as it is now, although there is some enthusiasm to deprecate devP2P in favour of libP2P eventually.
+Certainly, this will come much later than the merge if at all.
+The execution clients still need to participate in transaction gossip so that they can manage the transaction mempool.
+This requires encrypted communication between authenticated peers since transactions are valuable.
+Participation in block gossip is no longer needed, as this is delegated up to the consensus client.
+There is also no need to engage in PoW validation, as providing valid PoW hashes is no longer relevant for consensus.
+These execution layer responsibilities necessitate the persistence of both the discovery protocol (including bonding) and the DevP2P layer including RLPx sessions and transactions via the eth sub-protocol.
+Encoding will remain predominantly RLP.

+The execution layer now also needs to receive instructions from, and return data to, the consensus client.
+Best practice is for a validator to run both the execution and consensus clients locally, as outsourcing the execution layer to a third party opens a significant attack surface (e.g. a malicious execution client operator could generate invalid transactions to force a slashing event, or simply retain all the block rewards).
+This means that communication between the two clients can be achieved using a local RPC connection.
+Since both clients sit behind a single network identity, they share a ENR (Ethereum node record) which contains a sepaate key for each client (eth1 key and eth2 key).

+The consensus client needs to participate in block gossip in order to receive blocks to validate and broadcast new blocks when it acts as block proposer.
+This requires a discovery layer that connects the consensus client to other trusted consensus clients on the network, and a TCP-based P2P layer for sending Beacon blocks, attestations etc in secure sessions.
+For the consensus layer, the p2p layer has been built using libP2P rather than devP2P.
+The discovery protocol uses discv5 over UDP.
+RLP encoding is replaced by SSZ (simple serialize) and snappy compression in the consensus layer.

-From the perspective of the consensus client, the current Ethereum mainnet will just be one of the 64 blockchain shards, except for the fact that it contains the EVM.
-To execute something on the EVM, the consensus layer has to pass an execution payload to the execution layer, which is executed by the EVM and the results returned to the consensus layer.
+To validate transactions, the consensus layer has to pass an execution payload to the execution layer.
+This payoad contains the transactions which is executed by the EVM and the results returned to the consensus layer.
+The control flow is as follows, with the relevant networking layer shown in brackets:

-Execution packets will be sent from the cons-client to the exe-client to be executed on the evm.
-The cons-client will also query the deposit contract on the exe-client to check for new validators that have deposited 32 ETH into the contract.
-This two-way exchange of information between the clients necessitates a local communication channel between them - this will be a local RPC connection.
-Each layer then needs its own networking layer to communicate with its peersand listen for network gossip.
-For the cons-layer the p2p layer is required to validate blocks etc.

-It is important for the Beacon chain controls the rhythm of block production, so these functions are methods in the exe-client called by the cons-client.
+When consensus client acts as validator:
+ - consensus client receives a block via the block gossip protocol (consensus p2p)
+ - consensus client prevalidates the block, i.e. ensures it arrived from a valid sender with correct metadata
+ - The transactions in the block are sent to the execution layer as an execution payload (local RPC connection)
+ - The execution layer executes the transactions and validates the state in the block header (i.e. checks hashes match)
+ - execution layer passes validation data back to consensus layer, block now considered to be validated (local RPC connection)
+ - consensus layer now adds block to head of chain and attests to it, broadcasting the attestation over the network (consensus p2p)

+When consensus client is block producer
+- consensus client receives notice that it is the next block producer (consensus p2p)
+- consensus layer calls `create block` method in execution client (local RPC)
+- execution layer accesses the transaction mempool which has been populated by the transaction gossip protocol (execution p2p)
+- execution client bundles transactions into a block, executes the transactions and generates a block hash
+- consensus client grabs the transactions and block hash from the consensus client and adds them to the beacon block (local RPC)
+- consensus client broadcasts the block over the block gossip protocol (consensus p2p)
+- other clients receive the proposed block via the block gossip protocol and validate as described above (consensus p2p)

+Once the block has been attested by sufficient validators it is added to the head of the chain, justified and eventually finalised.
+The difference between justification and finalisation is that although they have passed initial validation and are intended to become part of the canonical chain history, it is still possible to roll back justified blocks.
+Finalised blocks are an immutable part of the historical chain shared by the entire network.

+<br></br>
 <img src="./assets/cons_client_net_layer.png" width=500>
+<br></br>
 <img src="./assets/exe_client_net_layer.png" width=500>

 Network layer schematic for post-merge consensus and execution clients, from [ethresear.ch](https://ethresear.ch/t/eth1-eth2-client-relationship/7248)

-The networking layer for the exe-client will stay roughly the same after the merge, although there is some enthusiasm for deprecating DevP2P in favour of libP2P in the future.

-Of course, as well as communicating with the exe-client via RPC, the cons-client also needs to connect to, and communicate with, other consensus clients on the network.
-This will be built on top of TCP using libP2P and discvery will still be discv5 DHT.
-Since both clients sit behind a single network identity, they share a ENR (Ethereum node record) which contains a sepaate key for each client (eth1 key and eth2 key).

-new block arrives over consensus layer gossip - the consensus client prevalidates (checks proposer sig etc) then sends the execution payload from the received beacon block down to the execution layer, where the transactions are executed.
-This validates the transactions.
-Meanwhile the consensus layer validates the Beacon block, awaiting the validation result from the execution client.
-If both clients sucessfully fulfill their respective validation functions, the consensus client considers the block validated and can attest to it.
-This block is then added to the head of the chain and broadcast over the P2P network to be justified and later finalised by the active validators.
+<br></br>

 ## Why does the consensus client prefer SSZ to RLP?